flydog-sdr/docs/docs/en/guide/after-sale.md

  - Failure or damage caused by accident, natural disaster or force majeure
  - Failure or damage caused by improper packing or handling during the repair process
  - Extreme or external factors beyond the control of FlyDog SDR, including but not limited to: power failure, fluctuation or interruption in the user's home

+## Returns and Exchanges

+For returns and exchanges, the user needs to follow the dealer's rules, which are particularly important for purchasers from overseas.

+For more information on returns and exchanges, please ask your dealer for details.